AMX07/AMX07/README.md

 # About me

-AI research Engineer @ Aleph Nott
->optimized pre-training of language models
+AI research Engineer @ Aleph Nott optimizing pre-training runs of language models
->Stress testing LLMs to reveal their current limitations via evals
->Researching potenial solutions to current limitations like memory and continual learning.
+Stress testing LLMs to reveal their current limitations via evals Researching potenial solutions to current limitations like their horrible ability to play games (poker), memory, continual learning